lucaderi/sgr/2020/Maio/InfluxDB/README.md

 - You need to install these packages before running the script:
     - pip3 install easysnmp
     - pip3 install influxdb-client
-- You need also to have installed influxdb on your pc and run it before running the sript.
-After the execution of influxdb in local you have to visit the url http://localhost:9999 and take the token of your influxdb and change it instead of mine on the script.
+- You also need to have influxdb installed and running on your pc before running the script.
+After the execution of influxdb locally, visit the url http://localhost:9999, take the token of your influxdb and add it to the script replacing mine currently on the script.

 DESCRIPTION:
-- It's a simple python script that using influxdb, records the values of ifInOctets and ifOutOctets obtained with snmp.
-To see the graph you have to visit http://localhost:9999 and select the correct filters and bucket of your influxdb.
+- It is a simple python script that, using influxdb, records the values of ifInOctets and ifOutOctets obtained with snmp.
+To see the graph, visit http://localhost:9999 and select the correct filters and bucket of your influxdb.

 USAGE:
 - ./InOutCheck.py